 Exam Retake Policy

-Second attempt on exam (first retake) can be done immediately after first attempt.
-Third attempt requires a 10-day wait.
-Fourth attempt requires a 30-day wait.
+The second attempt on the exam (first retake) can be done immediately after the first attempt.
+The third attempt requires a 10-day wait.
+The fourth attempt requires a 30-day wait.

 Generally speaking, it is the rule in standardized testing that the test organization makes you wait increasing amounts of time.
 This is due to the fact that they feel you are not ready and need more time to prepare.